pgxman/pgxman/spec/extension.yaml.md

 ## `platform`

-- **Description**: Specifies the platforms that the extension supports.
+- **Description**: Lists the platforms that the extension supports.
 Currently, only Linux is supported.
 - **Type**: List of strings
 - **Required**: No
 - **Supported Values**: `linux`